 I am, in the Jesian Chronicles series, presenting what I believe.
 I am writing what I consider strong, powerful, and reasonable understandings of the texts addressed.
 You may agree with me.
 You may agree with me in some parts and not in others.
 You may be humored by what your consider my naiveté.
 You may think me well-meaning but hopelessly "lost."
 You may not agree with me at all.
 You may consider that I'm off-base, flat-out wrong, and hell is going to be my reward.
 Or you may consider my perspective in yet some other way.
 So be it.
 As each of us does, I answer to God/ Source/ the Universe.
 The bigger point, bigger than if you agree with me in principle or not at all or in some other way, is that you are developing, seeing, choosing your own perspective.

-What I do suggest to all reading these words is that you, you, dear reader, you have the privilege, and responsibility, of deciding what the Bible means to you.
+What I do suggest to all reading these words is that you, you, dear reader, you have the privilege, and responsibility, and opportunity, of deciding what the Bible means to you.

 I believe in the Bible.
 That it is inspired by the Spirit.
 That is was authored, through human hands, by the Holy Spirit.
 I further believe that of course God could and does work in the world of today.
 He/ She/ It, who is Spirit, does honor and reveal of the nature of That Which Is through older versions and contemporary translations of the Bible.
 And modern archaeological findings.